prince601/natours/scss/vendors/readme.md

-this folder can contains files for third party code like bootstrap bulma or materialize
+this folder can contain files for third party code like bootstrap,bulma or materialize